-The results of the nine questions, expressed as weighted balances on raw data, are aggregated through a simple arithmetic average; the result is then reported in the index (based on 2010) and seasonally adjusted with the direct method.
+The results of the nine questions, expressed as weighted balances on raw data, are aggregated through a simple arithmetic average; the result is then converted into an index with base year 2021=100.
 A breakdown of the Consumer Confidence Climate is also proposed.
-The derived values are expressed as indexes (based on 2010) and are seasonally adjusted (where necessary) with the direct method.
-In particular: a) Economic Climate, simple arithmetic average of weighted balances related to both the assessments and expectations on the Italian general economic situation and the expectations on unemployment (the latter with inverted sign); b) Personal Climate, simple arithmetic average of the weighted balances of the remaining six questions of the Confidence Indicator (assessments and expectations on the households' financial situation, assessments on savings current environment and expectations on savings intentions, assessments on the durable good major purchases, assessments on the family budget); c) Current Climate, simple arithmetic average of the questions related to the assessments (the Italian general economic situation and the households' financial situation, the savings current environment, the durable good major purchases and the family budget); d) Future Climate: simple arithmetic average of the questions related to the expectations (the Italian general economic situation and the households' financial situation, the unemployment with inverted sign, the savings intentions).
+The derived values are expressed as indexes with base year 2021=100.
+In particular: a) Economic Climate, simple arithmetic average of weighted balances related to both the assessments and expectations on the Italian general economic situation and the expectations on unemployment (the latter with inverted sign); b) Personal Climate, simple arithmetic average of the weighted balances of the remaining six questions of the Confidence Indicator (assessments and expectations on the households' financial situation, assessments on savings current environment and expectations on savings intentions, assessments on the durable good major purchases, assessments on the family budget); c) Current Climate, simple arithmetic average of the questions and the households' financial situation, the savings current environment, the durable good major purchases and the family budget); d) Future Climate: simple arithmetic average of the questions (the Italian general economic situation and the households' financial situation and the households' financial situation and the households' financial situation, the savings current environment, the durable good major purchases and the family budget); d) Future Climate: simple arithmetic average of the questions related to the assessments related to the expectations (the Italian general economic situation and the households' financial situation, the savings current environment, the unemployment with inverted sign, the savings intentions).